pragmaticslaboratory/stackage-evolution/README.md

 This software is created to analyze the evolution of the [Stackage](https://www.stackage.org) repository, and its analysis is reported in:

+[!WARNING]
-[!WARNING] The title and abstract is temporary.
+The title and abstract are temporary.

 _Title:_ Stackage Repository: An Exploratory Study of its Evolution